 Back EMF Suppression

-Physical electronic access control, almost always, involves driving an electromagnetic locking device of some kind.
-It might be a powerful magnet or a smaller solenoid within a strike.
+Physical electronic access control, almost always, involves driving an electromagnetic locking device of some sort.
+It might be a powerful magnet or a smaller solenoid within a strike or bolt.
 All these devices are subject to the same basic laws of physics.
 The electromagnet will store energy when powered and will generate a “back EMF”, or counter EMF (CEMF), when the supply is switched off.

 If this back EMF is not controlled or suppressed it will generate very large voltages that in turn can:

 - Cause arcing at contacts, reducing switch life

 - Generate interference

 EMF is an acronym for Electro-Motive Force.
 The term is slightly misleading as EMF is not, in fact, a force.
 It’s the voltage produced by the interaction of current in the coil of the electromagnet its magnetic field, when one, or both, is changing.
 The disconnected electromagnet acts like a current source; building whatever voltage is necessary to keep the original current flowing.